wp-media/imagify-plugin/readme.txt

 Learn more about image compression, check that: [https://imagify.io/images-compression](https://imagify.io/images-compression).

-= Why use Imagify to optimize images? =
+= WHY USE IMAGIFY TO OPTIMIZE IMAGES? =

-Imagify can optimize all images: jpgs, pngs, pdfs and gifs (whether animated or not).
+Imagify, our image compressor, can optimize all images: jpgs, pngs, pdfs and gifs (whether animated or not).

 You already have lots of unoptimized images?
 Not a problem, you will love the Bulk Optimizer to optimize all your existing images in one click.